Safari is the default browser in the Apple ecosystem, and users seem satisfied with its offerings more often than not.

 Moreover, if it asks whether you want to install Macintosh HD or Macintosh HD – Data, choose Macintosh HD.

-As soon as the installation is complete, disable the auto-update feature under System Preferences.
+When the installation is complete, disable the auto-update feature under System Preferences.
 It will ensure that Safari isn’t automatically updated to the latest build.
 At the same time, don’t forget to install all the other updates manually.